NeoTamia/kotlin-template/CONTRIBUTING.md

   - Used to fix an issue from the main branch
   - When the fix is ready, merge it into the main branch and the dev branch
 - **release/release-name**:
-  - Used to prepare a new release version from the dev branch
+  - Used to prepare a new release version from the dev branch.
-  - When the release is ready, merge it into the main branch
+  - Releases are typically automated via **release-please**.
+When a release PR is merged into the main branch, a new release is created.
 - **bugfix/fix-name**:
   - Used to fix an issue from the dev branch
   - When the fix is ready, merge it into the dev branch